 Masonry, the art of building, began many thousands of years before this, but, for the antecedents of our own Freemasonry, we can only go back to the direct line of history that can be proved, and that is 1356, when it really began in Britain.

 And now there is one other point that must be mentioned before I go any further.
 I have been speaking of a time when there was only one degree.
 The documents do not say that there is only one degree, they simply indicate only one ceremony, never more than one.
-But it cannot have been for the apprentice, or entered apprentice; it must have been for the fellow of craft, the man who was fully trained.
+But I believe it cannot have been for the apprentice, or entered apprentice; it must have been for the fellow of craft, the man who was fully trained.
 The Old Charges do not say this, but there is ample outside evidence from which we draw this conclusion.
-We have many lawsuits and legal decisions that show that in the 1400s an apprentice was the chattel of his master.
-An apprentice was a thing, a piece of equipment, that belonged to his master.
-He could be bought and sold in the same way that the master would buy and sell a horse or a cow and, under such conditions, it is impossible that an apprentice had any status in the lodge.
+We have many law suits and legal decisions that show that in the 1400s an apprentice was the chattel of his master.
+An apprentice was a piece of equipment, that belonged to his master.
+He could be bought and sold in much the same way that the master would buy and sell a horse or a cow and, under such conditions, it is impossible that an apprentice had any status in the lodge.
 That came much later.
-So, if we can think ourselves back into the time when there was only one degree it must have been for the fully-trained mason, the fellow of craft.
+So, if we can think ourselves back into the time when there was only one degree it must have been for the fully trained mason, the fellow of craft.

 Almost 150 years were to pass before the authorities and parliament began to realize that maybe an apprentice was actually a human being as well.
-In 1530 we have in England a whole collection of labour statutes, labour laws, which began to recognize the status of an apprentice and around that time, as we might expect, we begin to find evidence of more than one degree.
-By the end of the 1500s we have actual minutes for two degrees; from 1598 onwards we have minutes of two Scottish Lodges that were practising two degrees.
+In the early 1500s we have in England a whole collection of labor statutes, labor laws, which begin to recognize the status of apprentices, and around that time we begin to find evidence of more than one degree.

+From 1598 onwards we have minutes of two Scottish Lodges that were practicing two degrees.
 I will come to that later.
+Before that date there is no evidence on degrees, except perhaps in one English document, the Harleian MS, No 2054, dated c1650, but believed to be a copy of a text of the late 1500s, now lost.

+FIRST HINT OF TWO DEGREES

-Between those two dates, c.
-1530 and 1598, we have very little evidence, except in one English document, the Harleian Manuscript, No. 2054, dated about 1650, but we know that it is a copy of a text of about 1550, which is now lost.
-The Harleian Manuscript, is a perfectly normal version of the Old Charges, but tacked on to the end of it is a version of the mason's oath which is of particular importance and I am going to recite it to you, but please remember this is an ordinary version of the Old Charges, at a time when the ritual was beginning to grow, and the oath has changed slightly from what it was before.
+The Harleian MS is a perfectly normal version of the Old Charges, but bound up with it is a note in the same handwriting containing a new version of the mason's oath, of particular importance because it shows a major change from all earlier forms of the oath.
 Here it is:

-"There is $seu^r$ all words & signes of a free Mason to be revailed to $y^W$ $w^{ch}$ as $y^W$ will answ: before God at the Great & terrible day of $Judgm^t$ $y^W$ keep secret & not to revaile the same in the heares of any pson but to the $M^{rs}$ & fellows of the said Soiety of free Masons so helpe me God xt:"
+There is seu'all words & signes of a free Mason to be revailed to yu wch yu will answ: before God at the Great & terrible day of Judgmt yu keep secret & not to revaile the same in the heares of any pson but to the M's & fellows of the said Society of free Masons so helpe me God xc.

-Brethren, I know that I recited it too fast, but now I am going to read the first line again: "There is several words and signs of a free mason to be revealed to you."
-"Several words and signs ..." plural, more than one degree.
-And here in a document, that should have been dated 1550, we have the first hint of the expansion of the ceremonies into more than one degree.
+Brethren, I know that I recited it too fast, but now I am going to read the first line again:

+There is several words and signs of a free mason to be revealed to you' 'Several words and signs ...'plural, more than one degree.
+And here in a document that should have been dated 1550, we have the first hint of the expansion of the ceremonies into more than one degree.
 A few years later we have actual minutes that prove two degrees in practice.
-But notice, brethren, that the ceremonies must also have been taking something of their modern shape.
+But notice, Brethren, that the ceremonies must also have been taking something of their modern shape.